Bright is shutting down

 Brian opened Marrowbone Books in June.
 I joined ParkWhiz in July.
 Fredrik joined Parity in August.

-Thank you to everyone that helped Bright along the way.
-Your support has, and will always be, invaluable.
+Thank you to everyone who helped Bright along the way.
+Your support was, and will always be, invaluable.

 This post originally appeared on Medium